rjosih/jwt_api/README.md

 * Copy the `accessToken`.
 * Go to whatever endpoint you like --> Header, choose write `Authorization` as key and `Bearer + accessToken` in value field and hit send.
 ![PictureOfAcceptedToken](https://i.imgur.com/Hd80eFe.png)
+(Important to not have something set at the Authorization-tabo or environment variable since those two will overwrite our token in Header with a non-valid url.
 * Go to  --> GET `/api/all` and to populate data in the database.
 * Depending which user you are authenticated with you'll be forbidden or let through.